 Can You File for Bankruptcy While Unemployed?

-You should consider the high-level points of both options:
+You should consider the details of both Chapter 7 and Chapter 13 plans:

-• Chapter 7 bankruptcy discharges some (or all) of your debts.
+• Chapter 7 bankruptcy discharges your unsecured debts.
 You can get debt relief from credit card debt, medical bills, and other traditional debt.
-There is other debt you cannot dismiss such as student loans, child support, and spousal support.
-You need to pass a "means test" to get a Chapter 7.
+There is other debt you generally cannot dismiss, such as student loans, child support, and spousal support.
+You also must pass a means test to get a Chapter 7.

-• Chapter 13 bankruptcy will discharge some debt, but it requires a repayment plan.
-You need to have some disposable income to pay back some debt or give up property to a bankruptcy trustee.
+• Chapter 13 bankruptcy will discharge some debt but requires a repayment plan.
+You need disposable income to pay back some debt or give up property to a bankruptcy trustee.
 If you do not have a source of income, this may not be the right choice.

-If you are not sure about Chapter 7 requirements, you may want to talk to a bankruptcy attorney first.
+If you are unsure about Chapter 7 requirements, talk to a bankruptcy attorney first.

 The first step in filing bankruptcy is proving you qualify by:

 • Showing that your current monthly income is less than the median income for your state.
-This amount changes based on the size of your family.
-If you earned a lot of money during the past six months, the bankruptcy court might deny your request because you made too much money.
-If this happens, you may need to wait a few months, so your six months of income appear much lower.
+The acceptable amount for an average income changes based on the size of your family.
+If you earned a lot of money in the past six months, the bankruptcy court might deny your request.
+If this happens, you may need to wait a few months so that your last six months of income appear lower.

-• Qualifying through the Chapter 7 Means Test for your state.
-This calculation looks at your disposable income, debt, family size, and bills against your state's median income.
-If you are unemployed, it can be easy to prove you cannot pay bills and debt.
+• Qualifying through the Chapter 7 means test for your state.
+This calculation compares your disposable income, debt, family size, and bills against your state's median income.
+If you are unemployed, proving you cannot pay bills and debt can be simple.

-If Chapter 7 is approved, you will have debts discharged right away, and debt collectors cannot harass you.
+If Chapter 7 is approved, an automatic stay immediately goes into effect, and debt collectors cannot harass you.
 Non-dischargeable debts still need to be paid, however.
-This also gives you relief from wage garnishment on future paychecks to pay back the debt.
+This also relieves you from wage garnishment on future paychecks to repay the debt.

-Unemployment benefits can provide some monthly income, but most of this is needed for bills and rent or mortgages.
-Suppose you have enough unemployment income or rental income to cover your current bills and pay back the repayment plan.
-In that case, you may qualify for Chapter 13, but this is rare.
+Unemployment benefits can provide some monthly income, but most of that will be needed for living expenses, rent, and mortgages.
+Suppose you have enough rental or unemployment income to cover your current bills and repay the repayment plan.
+In that case, you may qualify for Chapter 13, but this is a rare occurrence.

 Bankruptcy Filing: When To Wait After Losing a Job